 Having a candidate stay for a month or two but then leaving your company because the job wasn’t what they expected is all too common.
 A quick-leaver will cost the company and the individual time and money.
 We want to help you both dodge this bullet.

 And let’s not forget that, during interviews, both members are on ‘best behavior’.
 Candidates have likely done their due diligence, researched the company and its ethos, and rehearsed their answers to interview questions in advance.
 On a wider scale, it’s not breaking news that a group of people’s behavior can change when an ‘outsider’ is inside their environment.
 Whether that’s for the better or for the worse, a candidate doesn’t often get to see the ‘real-life’ mode of a company until they’re officially onboarded.
 That’s what causes a quick-leaver.

 So, is it possible that we are all looking at job trials in the wrong way?
 Is it true that job trials are only offered when a company doesn’t feel the candidate is completely ‘good’ enough to be offered the position with a long-term, permanent contract there and then?
 No. It’s a total myth.

 A job trial, or trial day, is when a candidate comes into the office to meet their prospective team and complete an assigned challenge.
 This usually occurs after a phone screening or interview.

-The first reason companies hold a test day is to see how well the candidate fits in with the culture and the team.
+The first reason companies hold a job trial day is to see how seemlessly and well the candidate fits in with the company culture and the team.

 It is extremely important that any candidate on a trial gets along with their potential team and adds to the company culture in a positive way.
 As companies grow, each new person should bring a new element to the table.